hazelcast/hazelcast/docs/design/sql/14-automatic-query-resubmission.md

 Automatic retries, with an upper bound on the number of retries, are implemented with many IMap operations on the client.
-However, with SQL, the client cannot do this, because it doesn't understand the query and doesn't know if the query is side effect free and it's safe to be retried.
+However, with SQL, the client cannot do this, because it doesn't understand the query, and it doesn't know if the query is side-effect-free and it's safe to be retried.
 Secondly, the client might already have received some result rows, and if it retries the query, those rows will be received again.

 #### Scope